Credit: Courtesy of KurdMenForEquality on Facebook

 This came into the headlines in April when an Iranian court forced a male convict to wear a traditional Kurdish woman’s dress and appear in public, as a degrading punishment.

-In a remarkable and unusual act of civil disobedience, some Kurdish men from Marivan, a city in the Kurdistan Province of Iran, have protested this misogynistic, gender-shaming decision by getting dressed voluntarily as Kurdish women and posting the photos on social media to reflect their solidarity and respect for their women and pride of their culture.
+In a remarkable and unusual act of civil disobedience, some Kurdish men from Marivan, a city in the Kurdistan Province of Iran, have protested this misogynistic, gender-shaming decision by getting dressed voluntarily as Kurdish women and on social media to reflect their solidarity and respect for their women and pride of their culture.

 I have also witnessed Israel use this procedure of humiliation against Palestinian men.